The European Information Technologies Certification Institute in abbreviation "EITCI" Articles of Association

 - A list containing the Governing Members shall be deposited at the “Greffe de la Tribunal de Première Instance” of Brussels.
 This list shall be annually completed after the meeting of the General Assembly, in accordance with the applicable legal provisions.

 - The Board of Directors shall keep a register of the Governing Members at the registered office of the Institute.
 This register holds the full names and domiciles of the Members, or, in case of a legal entity, the name, legal form and registered office.

 Chapter III - General Assembly

-- The General Assembly shall consist of all the Members (except those in the certification member class) of the Institute.
-All Members have one vote.
+- The General Assembly shall consist of the Governing Members of the Institute.
+All Governing Members have one vote.

 - The General Assembly shall have all the powers conferred upon it by these Articles, namely: